orbs-network/orbs-spec/behaviors/flows/voting.md

 The flow describes the voting for Guardians and Validators in Orbs.

 ## High level Election Flow
-* Once registered, a Validator undergoes a one month qualification period. - `TODO`
+* Once registered, a Validator undergoes a one month qualification period. (initially the qualification period is 0 days)
 * Once qualification is completed, a Validator is added to the candidates list.
 * Guardians vote to disapprove up to 3 validators.
   * Guardians vote can be cast at any time and is valid for a week.